-Vitamin-E – All natural Vitamin-E (in the form of D-Alpha Tocopheryl Acetate Oil) keeps dog’s paws healthy and moisturized in both extreme cold and extreme heat.
+Vitamin-E – All-natural Vitamin-E (in the form of D-Alpha Tocopherol Acetate Oil) keeps dog’s paws healthy and moisturized in both extreme cold and extreme heat.

 Shea Butter – Nourishing Shea Butter is naturally rich in Vitamin A and E and other vitamins, minerals, and essential fatty acids.
 Organic African Shea Butter is a raw, unrefined 100% pure USDA Certified Shea that retains all of its skin moisturizing benefits.